svikashk/incremental-development/planning-and-collaborating/7-project-board.md

-# 5. Project Board
+# Project Board

 If your team did a good job writing your Development Strategy, setting up your Project Board should be easy - pretty much copy-pasting.

-## Milestones

-Create one **_milestone_** for each section in your Development Strategy.
-Include your acceptance criteria in each milestone's description.

 ## Labels

 Create one **_label_** for each type of task in your strategy.
 In this module you will want these labels to start with:

-- `documentation`: any tasks that involve writing _about_ your project. ie. updating the README
+- `type: documentation`: any tasks that involve writing _about_ your project. ie. updating the README
-- `planning`: any tasks that involve planning your project. ie. updating the backlog
-- `html`: any task that involves writing HTML
+- `type: html`: any task that involves writing HTML
-- `css`: any task that involves writing CSS
+- `type: css`: any task that involves writing CSS

 You can always create new labels during Development if your team agrees it's necessary.